Double your impact on Valley Gives Day

 Help us keep the pressure on the Census Bureau to change where it counts incarcerated people, on the FCC to protect families from the exploitative jail and prison phone and video visitation industries, and on the remaining jurisdictions that still suspend driver’s licenses for drug offenses that have nothing to do with driving.

-Please donate before May 4th and double your impact.
+Please donate (link no longer works) before May 4th and double your impact.
 As always, we thank you for your support.